rage/cyber-security-base-19/data/module-2/part-4/finding.md

 ```
 and get the original password back by deleting the database `db.sqlite`.

 The automated test uses a random admin password.
-The address parameter sent by the automated test
+The `address` parameter sent by the automated test
-does not have the `/admin/...` part.
+does not have the `/admin/...` part, that is, the `address` will have a form of `domain:port`.
+The `candidates` parameter is a list of strings.

 </programming-exercise>